ajf8729/BlackLotus/README.md

 # BlackLotus

-BlackLotus aka CVE-2023-24932 Detection/Remediation Scripts for Intune, ConfigMgr, and generic use
+BlackLotus aka CVE-2023-24932 Detection/Remediation Scripts for Intune, ConfigMgr, and generic use.

+## General Notes

+My remediation scripts do NOT initiate any reboots.
+These are designed to be run "over time", and eventually the device will report as compliant over its course of "natural" reboots, either via monthly updates, or user-initiated.

 ## Phase 1: Installing the updated certificate definitions to the DB, and updating the Boot Manager on your device